Colonel Harold Paget1

 Last Edited=22 Oct 2007

-Joscelin II de Courtenay, Count of Edessa was the son of Joscelin I de Courtenay, Count of Edessa and unknown of Armenia.1,2 He married Beatrice (?) circa 1132/33.2 He died in 1159 at Aleppo, as a prisoner of the Saracens.3,2
+Joscelin II de Courtenay, Count of Edessa was the son of Joscelin I de Courtenay, Count of Edessa and unknown of Armenia.1,2 He married Beatrice (?) circa 1132/33.2 He died in 1159 at AleppoG, as a prisoner of the Saracens.3,2

-Joscelin II de Courtenay, Count of Edessa succeeded to the title of Count of Edessa in 1131.1 He was deposed as Count of Edessa in 1144.4,2
+He succeeded as the Count of Edessa in 1131.1 He was deposed as Count of Edessa in 1144.4,2

 Children of Joscelin II de Courtenay, Count of Edessa and Beatrice (?)